fln/check_nat64/README.md

 Requirements for monitoring server:

 * It must have IPv4 and IPv6 connectivity.
-* It must be rechable over IPv4 from the NAT64 service.
+* It must be reachable over IPv4 from the NAT64 service.

 Installation
 ------------

-There are no library depenencies.
-To compile the plugin use the make file included with the source code:
+There are no library dependencies.
+To compile the plug-in use the make file included with the source code:

 	$ make